The Kyoto Family Travel Hub

 The bus network does more work in Kyoto than the trains, and the right pass changes the math on every day.
 Four guides resolve every transit decision a Kyoto family faces.

-Luca and Nico raising peace signs at a Shinkansen pulling into the platform, train travel in Tokyo with kids
+Luca and Nico raising peace signs as a Shinkansen pulls into the platform at Kyoto Station, Kyoto